Glossary of terms

 Evidence, typically deriving from an experiment or pilot project, which demonstrates that a design concept, business proposal, etc is feasible.

-Blockchain protocol that generates new blocks through proof of stake (PoS), which means the rate of validation of transactions on the blockchain occurs according to how many coins a person holds.
+Blockchain protocol that generates new blocks depending on how invested the user is in that particular protocol.
+This means the rate of validation of transactions on the blockchain occurs according to how many coins the user holds.

 Blockchain protocol involving solving complex algorithms to confirm user transactions and produce new blocks to the blockchain.
 With PoW, miners compete against each other to confirm transactions on the network and get rewarded.

-A sophisticated form of cryptography (in the hexadecimal numeral system) used to encrypt content which only the intended recipient can decipher and read by using the associated private key.
+A sophisticated form of cryptography used to encrypt content which only the intended recipient can decipher and read by using the associated private key.
 The key pair is mathematically related so that whatever is encrypted with a public or private key can only be decrypted by its corresponding counterpart.
-As a result, public keys can be shared freely while private keys can be kept secret, ensuring only the owners of the private keys can decrypt content and create digital signatures.
+As a result, public keys can be shared freely while private keys are kept secret, ensuring only the owners of the private keys can decrypt content and create digital signatures.
 See example here.

 Risk Terms and Definitions